ricardolindner/go-expert-rate-limiter/README.md

 ## Running the Project
 ### 1. Start Redis
-In the project root path start the Redis:
+In the project root directory, start Redis:
 ```bash
 docker-compose up -d
 ```

 ### 2. Build and Run the Server
-In the project root path start the server:
+In the project root directory, start the server:
 ```bash
 go run ./cmd/server/main.go
 ```